As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 5 Ways to Use Relaxing Essential Oils to Restore Your Calm and Balance

 Inhalation: This is the simplest ways to use relaxing oils to get the benefits of aromatherapy for relaxation.
 Add 2-3 drops diluted oils to your palms and rub them together gently.
 Holding your hands 5 inches before your face, take a long deep breath.
-You can add a few drops to cotton balls, or you can also add a few drops to a scarf and inhale.
+You can also add a few drops of oils to cotton balls and keep them under your pillow or add a few drops to a scarf and just wrap it around your neck.
+With both of these methods, you will automatically inhale the scent of the oil when you inhale.

 Add to your bath or shower: Inhaling essential oil steam is another safe way to get the benefits of aromatherapy for relaxation.
 What better way to indulge in the aroma of essential oils than in your shower or bath?
 Add few drops of any relaxing essential oil to Epsom salts, gel or carrier oil before adding to the weater.
 Keep in mind that you want to mix these oils with something other than water as oil and water do not necessarily mix!

 Use a diffuser: Diffusers provide us with access a longer-lasting and intense benefit in that you can use them in your home, or place of business or even your hotel room or car.
-You can create a spa-like environment in a matter of just a few minutes.
+You can create a spa-like environment in a matter of just a few minutes by just adding a few drops of any relaxing essential in your favorite diffuser

 Topical application: Apply essential oils to your temples or use it as a massage oil to promote full body relaxation.
 Take care when applying a diluted EO to your skin.
 Essential oils can be especially irritating and cause rashes or redness.
 Some “natural” oils can be toxic, triggering nasty allergic reactions in and on our bodies.
 Some oils cause your eyes and nose to burn, therefore, when applying to near any of your body’s orifices, proceed with caution.